Frustrated England enforcer Courtney Lawes candidly admits his form is not yet where it needs to be going into a huge World Cup year.

 Self-criticism notwithstanding, Lawes still managed to play an effective part in the autumn for an England side that took New Zealand to the wire – then recorded convincing victories over Japan and Australia to set up a Six Nations charge.

-England begin their campaign against hot favourites in Dublin next month and Lawes, whose three previous visits to the Irish capital have gleaned two victories, in 2011 and 2013, and one defeat (2017), reckons they are in good shape.
+England begin their campaign against hot favourites Ireland in Dublin next month and Lawes, whose three previous visits to the Irish capital have gleaned two victories, in 2011 and 2013, and one defeat (2017), reckons they are in good shape.

 He said: “I thought I went pretty well in the November series considering I was really struggling with my back.
 I did everything I could against New Zealand off the bench and came through better against Japan and Australia after starting.